will62794/logless-reconfig/README.md

 # Logless Dynamic Reconfiguration

-This repository includes a TLA+ specification of the logless dynamic reconfiguration protocol for Raft based replication systems, along with configurations for model checking various correctness properties of the protocol.
+This repository includes a TLA+ specification of the logless dynamic reconfiguration protocol for Raft based replication systems, along with models for checking various correctness properties of the protocol with TLC.

 ## Model Checking